gitpetr/Chi_app/README.markdown

 This is a web app for the chirch.
-It uses Rails 4 for backend, Slim + Sass + CoffeeScript for frontend.
+It uses Rails 4 + PostgreSQL for backend, Slim + Sass + CoffeeScript + Twitter Bootstrap 2 for frontend.
 For tests I use Cucumber and Rspec.

 [![Build Status](https://travis-ci.org/Loremaster/Chirch_app.png?branch=master)](https://travis-ci.org/Loremaster/Chirch_app)